 Canned Food Month

-National Canned Food Month is February and that means that we all have to spend 28-days (or 29-days during a Leap Year) thinking about canned food items.
-This is a month that has a dual purpose.
+National Canned Food Month is in February, and that means we all have to spend 28 days (or 29 days during a Leap Year) thinking about canned food items.
+This month serves a dual purpose.
 Its first purpose is to educate people about the value of canned foods and to encourage them to keep their pantries stocked with essential canned food items.

 The second purpose of this month is to encourage people to donate excess canned foods to food pantries.
-Despite popular misconceptions about them, canned foods can deliver nutritious food to a person’s diet and do it in a very economical way.
+Despite popular misconceptions, canned foods can deliver nutritious food to a person’s diet in a very economical way.

-One of these myths is that canned fruits and vegetables aren’t as nutritious as fresh or frozen foods and that’s simply not the case.
-Canned fruits and veggies are just as nutritious.
+One of these myths is that canned fruits and vegetables aren’t as nutritious as fresh or frozen foods, and that’s simply not true.
+Canned fruits and veggies can be just as nutritious.
 That’s because minerals, fat-soluble vitamins, protein, carbohydrates, and fats remain relatively unchanged during the canning process.

 Some Interesting Facts About Canned Foods

-Okay, before we continue on with our talk about National Canned Food Month, let’s take a few moments to go over some of the interesting facts that we’ve recently learned about canned goods.
+Okay, before we continue with our discussion about National Canned Food Month, let’s take a few moments to go over some of the interesting facts we’ve recently learned about canned goods.
 We’ve listed these facts below.

 - Studies have shown that canned tomatoes have more lycopene and B vitamins than fresh tomatoes.

-- Canned foods can maintain their nutritional value for a year, while fresh vegetables begin to lose their nutritional value within 72-hours.
+- Canned foods can maintain their nutritional value for up to a year, while fresh vegetables begin to lose their nutritional value within 72 hours.

 - Canned green beans are up to 500% cheaper than fresh green beans.